Frequently Asked Questions

 Is the default for a foreign single owner LLC a disregarded entity?
 Or do I need to file Form 8828 to make that designation?

-It is a bit more complicated when the company is a foreign LLC.
+The answer is a bit more complicated when the company is a foreign LLC.
 A foreign LLC needs to file Form 8832 in order to be treated as a disregarded entity if it has more than 1 member; otherwise, it is treated as a foreign corporation.
 The election must also be made within 75 days of the tax year.[back to top]

 Do I need to pay estimated taxes?

-You may need to make estimated tax payments to the IRS if you are filing as a self-employed individual (including, a sole proprietor, partner, or S Corp shareholder) and you expect to owe $1000 or more.
-If you have a US based corporation and you expect to owe more than $500, then you should make estimated payments.
-Also, if you had a tax liability for the previous year you may be required to make estimated payments during the current year.[back to top]
+You may need to make estimated tax payments to the IRS if you are filing as a self-employed individual (including a sole proprietor, partner, or S Corp shareholder) and you expect to owe $1000 or more.
+If you have a US-based corporation and you expect to owe more than $500, then you should make estimated payments.
+Also, if you had a tax liability for the previous year, you may be required to make estimated payments during the current year.[back to top]

 What business structure should I use for my property investment?